 - SNC is a California state agency created by bi-partisan legislation (AB 2600) that was signed into law in 2004.
-The mission of SNC is to initiate, encourage and support efforts that improve the environmental, economic, and social well-being of the Sierra Nevada Region, its communities and the citizens of the State of California. - The legislation that created SNC includes program areas that incorporate all of the BPVs identified in Volume II of the LCP. - SNC supports the Sierra Nevada Region by providing funding for local projects and offering technical assistance and other support for collaborative projects in partnership with local government, nonprofit organizations, and Native American entities.
-To date, SNC has distributed nearly 40 million dollars to 175 projects throughout the Sierra Nevada Region. - SNC's Board of Directors is made up of 16 members; 13 voting and 3 non-voting members.
+The mission of SNC is to initiate, encourage and support efforts that improve the environmental, economic, and social well-being of the Sierra Nevada Region, its communities and the citizens of the State of California. - The legislation that created SNC includes program areas that incorporate all of the BPVs identified in Volume II of the LCP. - SNC supports the Sierra Nevada Region by providing funding for local projects and offering technical assistance and other support for collaborative projects in partnership with local government, nonprofit organizations, and Native American entities. - SNC's Board of Directors is made up of 16 members; 13 voting and 3 non-voting members.
 The voting members include five Governor's appointees, two legislative appointees, and six local government representatives.
-The non-voting members include representatives from the National Park Service, United States Bureau of Land Management, and USFS. - SNC will receive adequate funding from the Stewardship Council to monitor the conservation covenant at the Wishon Reservoir planning unit in perpetuity.
+The non-voting members include representatives from the National Park Service, United States Bureau of Land Management, and USFS. - SNC will receive adequate funding from the Stewardship Council to monitor the conservation covenant at the Lyons Reservoir planning unit in perpetuity.